 Every Christmas I try to find a new recipe with candy canes as one of the main flavours or ingredients.
 And, to be completely honest, I’m not a big fan of candy canes at all, but when paired with chocolate or cookies, the taste seems to transform into something magically Christmas.

-I’ve come to find that crushing whole candy canes doesn’t work too well for me.
+Speaking of candy, I’ve come to find that crushing whole candy canes doesn’t work too well for me.
 I think it’s because I crush them a little too fine.
-But, HomeSense always has these cute little jars of crushed candy canes in the range of $6.99, that does the job really well.
-In fact, Winners and Marshall’s often carries them as well.
-(Hey, any reason I can find to visit one of these three stores is all good with me!)
+But, you can find crushed candy canes in jars or bags almost everywhere now.
+Marshalls always has crushed candy canes around the holidays in the range of $4, which does the job really well.

 - 1 cup butter, room temperature